We have a responsibility to keep children and young people safe, secure their wellbeing, and help them achieve their full potential.

 Call our emergency duty team on (01226) 787789 if you’re calling after 5pm, at weekends or bank holidays.

 You can report your concern anonymously if you prefer.
-If you do give us your details, we'll store them securely and keep them confidential.
+If you do give us your details, we'll store them securely and keep them private.

 If you don’t feel comfortable calling any of the above, tell a health visitor, a doctor or another professional you trust about your concerns.